Carlos Santana Player Props: Pirates vs. Cardinals

 Carlos Santana At The Plate

-- Santana has five doubles, two home runs and six walks while hitting .250.
+- Santana is hitting .250 with five doubles, two home runs and six walks.

-- In 13 games played this year, he has hit a homer in two of them.
+- He has gone deep in two of 13 games played this year, and in 3.7% of his plate appearances.

-- Santana has driven in a run in four games this year (30.8%), including two games with multiple runs batted in.
+- In four games this season (30.8%), Santana has picked up an RBI, including two games with multiple runs batted in.

-- In four of 13 games this year, he has scored, including multiple runs once.
+- He has scored at least once four times this season (30.8%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.